 Cris has had a distinguished legal career helping both individuals and businesses.
 Some of his past successes include helping the family of a child molestation victim seek justice from the powerful church where the attacker worked, successfully representing oyster fishermen battling to save Galveston Bay for the people of Texas from a corrupt backroom deal seeking to monopolize the industry, and representing a victim of official oppression by a law enforcement officer.
 Cris also has obtained substantial verdicts in business litigation matters, including obtaining the highest business verdict in the state against a major title insurance company in 2010 and successfully trying the first case in Texas under a new rule that flipped litigation costs against a major insurance company.

 At his core, Cris knows the fundamental right to a fair civil or criminal trial must be preserved, regardless of money or power.
 He knows that means honoring the critical role twelve unbiased citizens can have in righting wrongs, regardless of who the client may be, or their station in life.
 Cris is licensed to practice before all Texas Courts, United States District Courts for the Southern, Western, Northern, and Eastern Districts of Texas, the Fifth Court of Appeals, and the U.S. Supreme Court.
 He is one of a select few lawyers who have achieved the highest peer review ranking in the legal industry, according to Martindale-Hubbell.
-He was selected as a Texas Super Lawyers Rising Star from Thomson Reuters from 2006-2010, a Top Rated Lawyer from Texas Lawyer in 2018, and is a Member of the Multi-Million Dollar Advocates Forum and the Million-Dollar Advocates Forum, and a member of the American Inns of Court Foundation.
+He was selected to Texas Super Lawyers Rising Star List by Thomson Reuters from 2006-2010, a Top Rated Lawyer from Texas Lawyer in 2018, and is a Member of the Multi-Million Dollar Advocates Forum and the Million-Dollar Advocates Forum, and a member of the American Inns of Court Foundation.